horenbergerb/github-pages-obsidian-sync/README.md

 1) Parse the staging dir into blog-compatible markdown and output to the a parsed staging directory
 2) Copy all images from Obsidian image dir to the user-specified github pages directory.
-3) Update image references in markdown
+3) Update image links in markdown files to point to new destination
-4) Parse the staging dir into blog-compatible markdown and output to the user-specififed github pages directory
+4) Parse the staging dir into blog-compatible markdown and output to the user-specifed github pages directory
 5) Commit the changes to github

 ## How RSS feeds are uploaded to Obsidian notes